 DIY Solar Generator Step 2: The Inverter

 Next, we need to purchase an inverter.
 The Delta is rated to deliver 1800W of continuous power output (with a 3,300W surge rating).
 A good standalone inverter that can deliver the same amount of power is likely to retail for between $400 and $700, which pretty much brings us up to the total cost of an EcoFlow Delta.
 Here is a selection of inverters that are rated for continuous power options like 1500W or 2000W in case you need more or less than 1800W of power.

 DIY Solar Generator Step 3: The Charge Controller

 One thing that some people overlook is the importance of a charge controller, which is wired between your solar panels and your battery to prevent damage from overcharging.
 Most modern solar generators have the charge controllers built right in.
 For optimal performance, you will want an MPPT charge controller, like this one, which will likely cost a few hundred dollars.
-For systems on a tight budget, you may want to consider a lower performance (and cost) PWM charge controller, such as this 20A one from Renogy.
 Check this guide solar charge controller for sizing info.

 DIY Solar Generator Step 4: The Wiring + Bonus Components

 The final pieces of a DIY solar generator (besides the solar panels) you will need are all of the wiring, connectors, and adapters to make your system run.
 Amateurs be warned, as incorrect sizing of your wires will lead to less efficient electricity generation and use.
 If you want to add some of the bonus capabilities that solar generators have (such as wall outlet or car port charging), then you will have to source and purchase the necessary components for those functions.